ankilab/HANCOCK_MultimodalDataset/README.md

 ## Setup
-To set up the environment, first clone this repository to your local machine and create directories for storing extracted features and results:
+To set up the environment, first clone this repository to your local machine and create a directory for storing the results:
 ```
 git clone https://github.com/ankilab/HANCOCK_MultimodalDataset.git
 cd HANCOCK_MultimodalDataset
-mkdir features
 mkdir results
 ```
 Next, set up an Anaconda environment and install the required Python packages: